Regis-Siger/game_of_pong/README.md

-Simple network game of pong using pygame, and sockets.
+Simple network game of pong using pygame and sockets.